 In past lives I have represented Britain's cultural interests in Indonesia and Greece, working as a librarian with the British Council, worked for Fulham and Hammersmith Borough Council, been acting Director of Mencap in Wales and lead their leisure department, advocated for people with disabilities, managed People in Partnership and Rhondda Community Arts, and developed projects in deprived communities in the South Wales valleys.
 I have been a volunteer with UNA exchange, VSO and U3A.

-I have been married for 38 years, have 2 grown up children and a grandson.
+I have been married for 38 years, have 2 grown up children and three grandsons.
 My interests are in the natural world and the environment , social justice, creative and therapeutic writing, and the arts.
 I have published a book about working and living in the Shetland Islands, called 'Shetland Saga: a soothmoother's story.'

 I have a dedicated room within my home for counselling clients.
 There are excellent public transport links and I am just a short walk from trains and buses.
-In Teddington there is parking across the road from the clinic at a small charge and free parking on side roads nearby.
+There is free parking on side roads nearby.

-I am able to offer sessions for individual and couples on Mondays til 8.30pm in London Bridge, flexible on weekdays and evenings in Teddington, and in addition special sessions for couples on Sunday mornings in Teddington.
+I am able to offer sessions for individuals and couples flexibly on weekdays, evenings, and in addition Sunday mornings.

 'Walk and Talk' sessions are available during week days and weekends in Bushy Park.
 After the end of March-October also in the evenings.